PeaceCorps/Volunteerism-Toolkit/_posts/2015-02-05-defining-volunteerism.md

 - **Service** – Carrying out service to benefit others or one's community without the expectation of external rewards.

-- **Service Learning** combines service objectives with learning objectives with the intent that the activity changes both the recipient and the provider of the service.
+- **Service Learning** - Combines service objectives with learning objectives with the intent that the activity changes both the recipient and the provider of the service.
 Building in learning goals and reflection on the part of the participants distinguishes service-learning from other types of service.
 [The Volunteerism Action Guide: Multiplying the Power of Service](http://files.peacecorps.gov/multimedia/pdf/library/CD062_V2_English.pdf) walks through the steps for Service Learning.
 See also the [Peace Corp's Volunteerism and Service Learning Training Package](http://inside.peacecorps.gov/index.cfm?viewDocument&document_id=40597&filetype=htm).

 - **Volunteerism** – Volunteerism is commonly and simply defined as voluntary (not required); unpaid; and benefiting others.
 For a more complete, definition, see the [State of the World's Volunteerism Report](file://///dcna_cifs.peacecorps.gov/users/kscheuerer/Volunteerism/TAG/Volunteerism Toolkit/%EF%82%A7%09http:/www.unv.org/fileadmin/docdb/pdf/2011/SWVR/English/SWVR2011_full_%5b04%5d_chapter1.pdf).
 See also the [Peace Corp's Volunteerism and Service Learning Training Package](http://inside.peacecorps.gov/index.cfm?viewDocument&document_id=40597&filetype=htm).